linzmacd/Final_Project/README.md

 ## Machine Learning Model

 The merged dataset was imported from AWS and preprocessed for training machine learning models.
-In addition to removing several unneccessary columns, several categories were binned and others were encoded binarily.
+In addition to removing several unnecessary columns, several categories were binned and others were encoded binarily.
 The data was divided into target and features data, split into training and testing datasets, and scaled.

 Random forest, logistic regression, and deep neural net models were run on the dataset and it was determined that the models were overfitting the data.
 A filtered dataset was then created containing victim demographics.
 Running the models on the less noisy dataset gave accuracies of about 0.8.